Organic Seed Garlic

-We only grow and sell garlic varieties that perform well for us.
-Over the 20 years we’ve farmed, on three different sites, we’ve seen a wide range of growing conditions; from clay soils to silty; from cold and dry to too-wet-to-cultivate in the late winter; from cool, wet springs where nothing wants to grow and hot spring-summers when we’re irrigating in late March.
-These varieties have been productive enough for us as farmers to grow, and resilient enough to handle less-than-perfect conditions.
+We have been growing garlic since 1991, and have the great advantage of a climate that allows us to grow most varieties well.
+Our garlic seed comes from stock we’ve developed over the years on our farm, with some varieties a result of over 25 years of selection for the best quality bulbs.
+We only grow and sell garlic seed from varieties that perform well for us.
+Over the 28 years we’ve farmed, on three different sites, we’ve seen a wide range of growing conditions; from clay soils to silty; from cold and dry to too-wet-to-cultivate in the late winter; from cool, wet springs where nothing wants to grow and hot spring-summers when we’re irrigating in late March.
+These varieties have been productive and reliable enough for us as farmers to grow, and resilient enough to handle less-than-perfect conditions.
 Additionally we have chosen varieties which keep well for their type to ensure the longest possible sales and culinary window for farmers and gardeners.

-Keep in mind that softnecks prefer warmer conditions and hardnecks prefer colder conditions.
+Garlic requires a cold spell in its growing cycle to make a bulb.
+Apart from that requirement, there’s a type of garlic for just about every climate.
+As a basic rule, Softnecks prefer warmer conditions and Hardnecks prefer colder conditions.
 Many regions of the country can grow both, but if you have more extreme conditions, select those varieties best suited to your site.
-Additionally, softnecks tend to store better, especially silverskins, while rocomboles generally have the shortest storage window.
+Additionally, softnecks tend to store better, especially Silverskins and Creoles, while Turbans generally have the shortest storage window.

 We’ve found that the most important factors in producing great garlic, after variety selection and seed quality, is good fertilization, both at plant-out and in the late winter as growth resumes, and good early weed control, up to about early May.
 Garlics are shallow-rooted so cannot handle excessive hoeing if weeds get out of control, and they don’t compete well.
-So mulching or diligent weeding out of young weeds is a must.
+Mulching or diligent weeding out of young weeds is a must.
+In hot dry springs, adequate watering in May and June prior to harvest dry-down will maintain plant health and keep pests from invading and slowing down growth.
+We also highly recommend a good, comprehensive soil test, beyond simply N-P-K, even for home gardeners.
+Organic amendments can be expensive and it’s a huge benefit to know what your soil actually needs.
+Fertilize correctly and you’ll be amazed at the difference in plant health, vigor and flavor!
+Check out our Garlic FAQs page for more growing information.
+If you need a copy of our organic certification you can access it here.

 CERTIFIED ORGANIC SEED GARLIC